monolyth-php/cliff/README.md

 class Command extends \Monolyth\Cliff\Command
 {
     /** @var string */
-    public $requiredFlag; // No default value, so this is required /** @var string */
+    public $requiredOption; // No default value, so this is required /** @var string */
-    public $optionalFlag = 'foo'; // The default value means this is optional /** @var bool */
+    public $optionalOption = 'foo'; // The default value means this is optional /** @var bool */
-    public $emptyFlag = false; // Boolean flags are per defintion empty }
+    public $emptyOption = false; // Boolean options are per defintion empty }

 ```

-Note that the marking the flag "required" simply means one _has_ to pass a value
+Note that the marking the option "required" simply means one _has_ to pass a
-when using the flag; the flag itself can never be "required".
-If you require
+value when using the option; the option itself can never be "required".
+If you
-values to be passed to the command when run, use _arguments_.
+always require values to be passed to the command when run, use _arguments_.

-In other words, an optional flag can act as either having a value or a boolean.
+In other words, an optional option can act as either having a value or a
+boolean.

 If an optional argument has a default value of an empty string, it is set to
 `NULL` instead so various PHP coalesce operators will work as expected.

-### Negating empty flags
+### Negating empty options
-If an empty flag is set, the default boolean value is _negated_.
+If an empty option is set, the default boolean value is _negated_.
 So if the
-default is `true`, setting the flag makes it `false` and vice versa.
-Typically a
+default is `true`, setting the option makes it `false` and vice versa.
+Typically
-default of `false` will make the most sense, but this might come in handy if
+a default of `false` will make the most sense, but this might come in handy if
 your code's logic is... peculiar.

 ## Manually passing arguments